software-students-spring2024/3-python-package-exercise-namelessss/README.md

 ### Playing the Game
 During each turn, you will be presented with the current location and a random event.
 You can choose to work, relax, network, or save your progress.
 The game ends when you achieve your dream by gaining enough reputation points or when you complete all the locations.

+## Testing
+To run tests for the New York Minute package in a pipenv, ensure you have pipenv installed.
+Then run `pipenv install` in a new testing directory.
+After, run `pipenv shell` to activate the virtual environment.
+Now that we are in the virtual environment, run `install -i https://test.pypi.org/simple/ new-york-minute==0.2.0` to download the new_york_minute package.
+Download the /tests directory from this repository and place it into the root directory.
+Lastly, run `python -m pytest -s` in the root directory.

+The -s flag allows capturing of stdout and stderr during the tests because this project is a console-based game.

 ## Contributing